Shakeskeyboarde/wurk/commands/publish/README.md

 1. **Ensure the Git working tree is clean.**

-   - If there are uncommitted changes, then there may not be any permanent record of the published code.
-Publishing also makes temporary changes to `package.json` files, which need to be removed be resetting the uncommitted changes.
+   - If the working tree is dirty, then there may not be any permanent record of the published code.
+Publishing also makes temporary changes to `package.json` files, which need to be removed be resetting the working tree.

 2. **Ensure local dependencies are either successfully published, or were already published from up-to-date code.**